daverona/docker-cromwell/README.md

 Note that if the command is *omitted*, cromwell runs in *server* mode by default.

 > Note that there is a user `cromwell` in the container who runs the cromwell instance.
-> And note that this `cromwell` user in the container is set to the user on the host running the command.
+> And note that `cromwell` user in the container is set to the user on the host running the command.
 > Therefore the host directory (i.e. `$PWD/data`), which is bind-mounted to `/data` in the container,
 > must be writable by the user on the host.
 > If you have a specific user on the host to run cromwell,
-> replace `--user` option with the user's uid and gid.
+> replace `--user` option with the user's uid and gid
+> and make sure whatever directory mounted to `/data` in the container is writable by the user.

 ## Advanced Usages